-If you live in Galveston, Texas or anywhere in USDA zones 9-11, you’re probably familiar with oleanders.
+If you live in Galveston, Texas or anywhere in USDA zones 9 through 11, you’re probably familiar with oleanders.
 I mention Galveston, as it is known as the Oleander City due to the abundant numbers of oleanders planted throughout the city.
-There is a reason oleanders are such a popular landscape choice in this region.
-Oleanders are tough and are suited to a variety of soil types.
+There is a reason oleander is such a popular landscape choice in this region.
+Oleanders are tough and suited to a variety of soil types.
 This raises the question of when to feed oleanders.
 Do you need fertilizer for oleander plants and, if so, what is a good fertilizer for oleander?

 Fertilizing an Oleander

 Oleanders are hardy plants that can grow up to 3 feet (1 m.) in one season.
 Plants damaged by cold will often re-grow from the base.
-They can live for more than 100 years, reliably providing the gardener with their stunning summer to mid-fall clusters of large (2 inch or 5 cm.) double blossoms in dizzying hues of pale yellow, peach, salmon, pink, deep red, and even white.
+They can live for more than 100 years, reliably providing the gardener with their stunning summer to midfall clusters of large, 2 inch (5 cm.), double blossoms in dizzying hues of pale yellow, peach, salmon, pink, deep red, and even white.
 These gorgeous blossoms are perfectly offset by the large, smooth, deep green, thick, leathery leaves.

 The fragrant flowers and pleasing habit along with their ability to withstand poor soil make them an ideal choice for many gardeners.
 Once established, oleanders are even drought tolerant.
 They tolerate coastal conditions and anything from sand, clay, to salty soil.
 Given the forgiving nature of the plant, is fertilizing oleander necessary?

 When to Feed Oleanders